edgarfinn/Redux-Basic-Reference/README.md

 A **container** is a normal react component that gets bonded to the applications state via the above process.

-The container is created by taking a class component, and bonding is to the apps state using the state function together with the ```connect``` function imported from 'react-redux' module.
+The container is created by taking a class component, and bonding is to the apps state using the state mapping function together with the ```connect``` function imported from 'react-redux' module.

-#### StateFunction:
+#### State Mapping Function:
-A state function is written to take ```state``` as an argument, and map a particular value from it to a relevant to the value of a key in a new object which is returned.
+A state mapping function is written to take ```state``` as an argument, and map a particular value from it to a relevant to the value of a key in a new object which is returned.
 ```js

 // receives state as an argument